io-gui/io/readme.md

 ```

-Notice in the example above, we created a new element/node inside an observer function which is data-bound via constructor.
+Notice in the example above, we created a new node inside an observer function which is data-bound via constructor.
 This works but creates a reference between the two elements which is a potential problem for garbage collection.

 ### Methods ###

   `setAttribute(attr, value)` Override for native setAttribute method.
-  It removes the attribute if value is false, empty string, undefined etc.
+  It removes the attribute if the value is falsey.

   `changed()` This method is automatically called every time a property is changed.
   If multiple properties are changed simultaneously in a template,